 See if your surgery can be done at an outpatient facility

 Kaiser Health News found that over two-thirds of operations performed in the United States occur in ambulatory surgery centers.
-Leaving out the high cost of running a hospital to factor into your medical bill, outpatient facilities can provide the same healthcare services at a much lower cost.
+Leaving out the high cost of running a hospital to factor into your medical bill, outpatient facilities can provide the same healthcare services at a much lower price.

 Travel to a different state for your procedure

-Depending on where you live, the cost of your medical procedure might be astronomically high.
-This often happens in rural areas where there is a shortage of hospitals and providers, which causes the cost of healthcare to rise.
+Depending on where you live, the cost of your medical procedure might be astronomically high; this often happens in rural areas where there is a shortage of hospitals and providers, which causes the cost of healthcare to rise.

 Shop around for a fair price